 Have a break at Rizal Park

-Take a Jeepney ride
+Take a jeepney ride

 Visit the Chinatown and try the best dumplings in the Philippines

-It’s the shopping time!
+It’s shopping time!

 One more reason to visit Binondo is the shopping.
-It’s the area where several markets and malls are located, but the most famous ones are Divisoria Market and 168 Shopping Mall, located just next to each other.
+This is the area where several markets and malls are located, but the most famous ones are Divisoria Market and 168 Shopping Mall, located just next to each other.
 Clothes, accessories, souvenirs and many other items can be purchased there at very cheap prices.
 Just don’t forget to bargain.

-Watch the sunset from the roof top of Bayleaf Hotel
+Watch the sunset from the rooftop of Bayleaf Hotel

 Have a dinner at Makati